Can Groundcover Replace Mulch? - World's Coolest Rain Gauge Co.

 Usually, no.

-A thick layer of bark mulch spread over established groundcover often creates more problems than benefits.
-The mulch can bury stems, reduce air circulation, trap excess moisture, and sometimes damage the very plants that are protecting the soil.
+Once groundcover has formed a healthy, continuous canopy, adding a thick layer of bark mulch often creates more problems than benefits.
+Mulch can bury stems and crowns, reduce air circulation, trap excess moisture around the plants, and interfere with the natural growth of the groundcover itself.

 Groundcover and Weed Control

-The best time to address these weeds is before planting the groundcover.
-Once the planting becomes established, removing invasive weeds becomes much more difficult.
+The best time to eliminate these weeds is before planting.
+Once a bed is filled with established groundcover, removing invasive weeds without disturbing desirable plants becomes much more challenging.

 Groundcover and Water Conservation

-Both mulch and groundcover help conserve moisture, but they do so differently.
+Both mulch and groundcover help conserve moisture, but they work in slightly different ways.

 Which Is Better?